soulwing/prospecto/map-support-outline.md

 ## `mapOfValues`
-In the template, this works like `arrayOfValues`.
+In the template, this works like `arrayOfValues`, except that the corresponding model type is a Map instead of an array or other Collection type.

 It doesn't support children, and the resulting view is structure containing the key value pairs from the map.
 The maps and arrays in the map are recursively evaluated; other objects are converted to simple value types.
 Registered `ValueTypeConverter` objects should be used to convert value types in a map, just as they are currently used to convert value types in an array.

 > The current implementation of `arrayOfValues` should also modified such that maps and arrays are recursively evaluated in the same manner.